recessed led downlights blog post

 Shape Up

-As mentioned before, recessed LED downlights typically come in round or square shapes.
-Consider the overall look you’re aiming for and how the shape complements your space’s design.
-Additionally, ensure the chosen light’s dimensions fit comfortably within the prepared or planned hole size in your ceiling.
+As noted earlier, recessed LED downlights are either round or square in shape.
+Consider the type of appearance you want to achieve and how the shape supports that style for your room.
+In addition to that, do take the light dimensions so that the dimensions of the chosen light easily fit within the prepared or planned hole size in your ceiling.

 Beam Width: Casting the Right Light

-Beam width, also known as beam angle, plays a crucial role in how the light is distributed.
-Wider beam angles spread light over a larger area, allowing you to install fewer lights for general room illumination.
-Conversely, narrower beam angles offer focused light, perfect for highlighting specific objects like artwork or architectural features.
+The beam width, otherwise known as the beam angle, has much to do with the way light is distributed.
+Wider beam angles spread light over larger areas of space, allowing fewer lights to install for the same square footage in a room to provide general illumination.
+Narrower beam angles are designed to provide more focused light, ideal for focusing light onto certain objects like artwork or architectural features.

 Dimmer or Dimmer Compatibility